This page details the main findings from the study on a question-by-question basis. The main findings can be found here

 Note that in Cambridge University the terminology Parts IA, IB and II typically correspond to the first, second and third year of courses.

-In part 1A the most significant correlation with grade was the Total Influence of NRICH.
+- In part 1A the most significant correlation with grade was the Total Influence of NRICH.
 These respondents may have been exposed to the trial university preparation pages on NRICH, as funded by DAMTP - This statistic provides evidence for the potential effectiveness of interventions of this type.

 Summary of other conclusions by question groups

 - From the data gathered, the most important general factors/interventions in terms of positive university grade impact were: